-We now take a look at the overall picture of the inter-component delays.
-Figure 6(c) shows the delays between client, ISP, edge (server), and cloud (web server and analytics server), respectively.
+Figure 5(a) shows the delays between client, ISP, edge (server), and cloud (web server and analytics server), respectively.
 The delay from client to ISP is the smallest as expected, with a median of 1.4 ms. The delay from the client to the edge is slightly larger, with a median of 6.7 ms. This shows the success of CDN services as a means to improve Internet performance, and also Snatch's potentials from the semantic cookie early forwarding.
+For each site, we take the minimal delay from the off-net servers, Cloudflare CDN, and AWS Cloud Front.
+Appendix D.2 provides additional details.

-Finally, we look at the cloud performance.
-Figure 6(c) shows that the delays from client to the cloud (dashed red area) vary a lot - from 13.1 ms to 150.3 ms in the median - depending on the relative geolocation.
+Next, we look at the cloud performance.
+Figure 5(a) shows that the delays from client to the cloud (dashed red area) vary a lot - from 13.1 ms to 150.3 ms in the median - depending on the relative geolocation.
 Further, the median delays from the client and from the edge to our hosted EC2 machines are 60.1 ms and 43.6 ms (red and green lines), respectively.
-Note that the sum delays from the client to the edge and from the edge to the cloud are not always equal to the delay from the client to the cloud, because of the complex routing policies across ASes which may not assign the same path [48].
+Note that the sum delays from the client to the edge and from the edge to the cloud are not always equal to the delay from the client to the cloud, because of the complex routing policies across ASes which may not assign the same path [39].